 Case records including radiographs and similar documents are the property of, and will be retained by Cogges Veterinary.

-Copies with the summary of the history will be passed on by request to another veterinary surgeon should the need arise.
-Clients may view their pet’s clinical notes on request by appointment only.
-Requests should be made in writing to the Practice Manager.
+Copies with the summary of the history will be passed on to another veterinary surgeon should the need arise.
+The practice will request your permission to do this.
+You have the right to request a copy of the information that we hold about you.
+Requests for information should be made in writing to the Practice Manager.